tyhopp/markdown-to-html/node/README.md

 ## Usage

-- `git clone git@github.com:tyhopp/markdown-to-html.git` to clone the project locally
-- `cd markdown-to-html && npm install` to navigate to the project and install Node dependencies
+- `npm install` to install Node dependencies
 - `npm run build` to compile the TypeScript to JavaScript
 - `npm run serve` to serve the project locally at http://localhost:3000